malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 **Abstract**

 * Starting from first principles I develop a case for _why_ consciousness evolved: to solve the meta-management problem of computational state trajectories in multi-iteration processing.
-I explain how the mechanisms that solve that meta-management problem create the phenomena of subjective experience.
+I then explain _how_ the mechanisms that solve that meta-management problem create the phenomena of subjective experience.
 The theory shows how consciousness, intelligence, and meta-cognition are related, and paves a way towards human-level general intelligence.
 A précis of the entire theory is included in chapter I.2.

 **Contents**